Character Theory for Semilinear Representations: Example: for of Degree Revisited

 \section{Example: $\Rep_L^{\rtimes}(S_3)$ for $L / K$ of Degree $2$ Revisited}

-In this section we give an example of the theory of the previous sections, to describe the semilinear representations of $S_3$ acting on a degree two extension $L/K$ through the quotient by $H \coloneqq \langle (123) \rangle$.
-We will see that this recovers the classification of Section \ref{sect:firstexampleS3} deduced by more hands-on methods.
+In this section we give an example of the theory of the previous sections, to describe $\Rep_L^{\rtimes}(S_3)$ for any field $L$ where $S_3$ acts on $L$ with kernel $H \coloneqq \langle (123) \rangle$ through an order two automorphism, so that $L / K$ has degree two.
+We will see that this recovers the classification of Section \ref{sect:firstexampleS3} in characteristic $0$ deduced by more hands-on methods.

 Let $x \in S_3 \setminus H$ be any element, and let $\omega$ be a primitive third root of unity in $\overline{L}$.